tangjianpku/LINE/README.md

 ```
 ##Usage

 We provide both the Windows and LINUX versions.
-The toolkit uses some external packages to generate random numbers for the edge-sampling algorithm in the LINE model.
-For Windows version, we use the BOOST package, which can be downloaded at http://www.boost.org/; for LINUX, we use the GSL package, which can be downloaded at http://www.gnu.org/software/gsl/
+To complile the souce codes, some external packages are required, which are used to generate random numbers for the edge-sampling algorithm in the LINE model.
+For Windows version, the BOOST package is used and can be downloaded at http://www.boost.org/; for LINUX, the GSL package is used and can be downloaded at http://www.gnu.org/software/gsl/

 **Network Input**